 Background

 Today, thanks to the development of metagenomics, our knowledge of microbial diversity has greatly changed.
-Whereas previously cellular organisms were seen more as independent entities, today we know that they organize themselves into complex microbial communities made up of several species of bacteria, archaea and eukaryotes, and their mobilome (viruses, plasmids and other mobile genetic elements).
-The proposed project will make it possible to understand the determinants of these complex microbial communities (symbioses/holobionts), through approaches for reconstructing metabolic networks at the scale of each organism but also at the community scale, with a focus in a first time to marine ecosystem communities.
+Whereas previously cellular organisms were seen more as independent entities, today we know that they organize themselves into complex microbial communities made up of several species of bacteria, archaea, and eukaryotes and their mobilome (viruses, plasmids and other mobile genetic elements).
+The proposed project will make it possible to understand the determinants of these complex microbial communities (symbioses/holobionts) through approaches for reconstructing metabolic networks at the scale of each organism but also at the community scale, with a focus on marine ecosystem communities.

 Project